zayamatias/retroscraper/README.md

 Download all files in one directory. (you can use git clone also :  git clone https://github.com/zayamatias/retroscraper)

-Verify you have python 3.7 or greater installed:
+Verify you have python 3.7 or greater installed (windows up to 3.10 due to a current issue with kivy and python 3.11):

 python --version